APPLE PODCASTS • RSS • SPOTIFY • RADIOPUBLIC • GOOGLE • MP3

-The transcript of the episode is at theallusionist.org/transcripts/gossip.
+The transcript of this episode is at theallusionist.org/transcripts/food-into-words.

 YOUR RANDOMLY SELECTED WORD FROM THE DICTIONARY: